NK GOŠK-Dubrovnik 1919: History

+GOŠK-Jug

 In the 1979, the two former rivals GOŠK and NK Jug were merged.
 The name of the new club was GOŠK-Jug and it continued under that name until Croatia broke away from Yugoslavia.
 GOŠK-Jug spent the entire 1980s in the Yugoslav Second League.
-Together with HNK Šibenik and RNK Split, the club frequently came close to promotion to the Yugoslav First League.
+Together with Šibenik and RNK Split, the club frequently came close to promotion to the Yugoslav First League.
 This period is regarded as the club's strongest period in its history.

+HNK Dubrovnik

 After the breakup of Yugoslavia the club once again merged with a local side, this time HNK Dubrovnik.
 The new institution competed in the first 1.
 HNL since Croatian independence.
 The year was a very strange one with the war still raging on.
 The club were unable to play their home games in Dubrovnik due to security threats, so played at a whole range of locations, including a famous match played at Korčula.
 It was very tough for the club to be competitive in these circumstances and lost their first nine games in the league.
 Luka Bonačić took over as manager and had many draws, many of them 0–0, with an ultra defensive style and doing so managed to lift the club of the bottom of the table and keep them in the first division.

 The club managed to stay in the first division of Croatia for four years, but after relegation the club began to sink slowly into the mediocrity of the lower Croatian divisions.